oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

    An output will show a URL on which you can access the jaeger dashboard in a browser tab: http://localhost:16686

-## Task 4: Run the LRA sample application
+## Task 4: Run the Travel Agent application

-Run the sample LRA application to book a hotel room and flight ticket.
+Run the Travel Agent application to book a hotel room and flight ticket.

 1. Run the Trip Client application.

     ```text
     <copy>
-    cd /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo/trip-client
+    cd /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/trip-client
     java -jar target/trip-client.jar
     </copy>
     ```

     The Trip Booking Service console is displayed.

-2. Type **y** to confirm that you want to run the LRA sample application, and then press Enter.
+2. Type **y** to confirm that you want to run the Travel Agent application, and then press Enter.
-The sample application provisionally books a hotel room and a flight ticket and displays the details of the provisional booking.
+The Travel Agent application provisionally books a hotel room and a flight ticket and displays the details of the provisional booking.

 3. Type **y** to confirm the provisional booking, and then press Enter.